jeanbraun/MTSP_Book/_build/html/_sources/intro.md

 :::
 ::::

 In the context of this course, I have selected four papers that use numerical modeling as the main tool to support or develop their hypothesis.
-Furthermore, most papers quantify their hypothesis by introducing and assessing the value of a {term}`dimensionless number`.
+Furthermore, most papers quantify their hypothesis by introducing and assessing the value of a {term}`dimensionless number <dimensionless number>`.

 ## Objectives